What if it’s rainy or cloudy?

-Families often ask what happens if it rains on the day of an outdoor family portrait session, or if the forecast doesn’t look good beforehand.
+Wondering what will happen if it rains on the day of an outdoor family portrait session, or if the forecast doesn’t look good beforehand?

 OK, this is England.
 It rains pretty often.
 The upside of this is that I’m well versed in how to manage rain, and to still give you wonderful family photographs that you’ll love.